Confidentiality and Legal Privilege Issues for Clients

 Making a complaint or giving feedback

-Feedback may be given and complaints made verbally, electronically or in writing to the Manager of the specific regional service.
-If the complaint or feedback is about that person, it should be directed to the CEO
+Feedback may be given and complaints made verbally, electronically or in writing to the Team Leader/Manager of the specific regional service.
+If the complaint or feedback is about that person, it should be directed to the Service Delivery Manager.

 A summary of the verbal complaint and steps taken to resolve the issue will be written up by the staff member dealing with the complaint.